Daethyra/Cybersecurity-References/README.md

 ## 📜 License

 Distributed under the AGPL-3.0 License.
-See `LICENSE` for more information.
+See [LICENSE](./LICENSE) for more information.

-It's important to read and understand the terms under which the contents of this repository are shared, and the repositories contained within.
+It's important to *read and understand* the *terms* under which the contents *of* this repository are shared, and *the repositories contained within*.

 ## 🚀 Let's Get Started!

 Dive in, explore, and don't hesitate to contribute.
 This repository is a growing collection, and your insights could be the next great addition.

-Remember, with great power comes great responsibility.
-Use these resources responsibly and ethically.
+*Remember, with great power comes great responsibility.
+Use these resources responsibly and ethically.*

 Happy Exploring! 🎩✨